scottelundgren/middleman-mailer-relay/README.md

-middleman-contact-form
+middleman-mailer-relay
 ======================

-Simple sinatra application to send emails from contact requests from a static middleman app deployed on s3.
+Simple sinatra application to send emails from contact forms on a static middleman app deployed on s3.

 Modified so I don't have to run on heroku.
 Original README